Fredy-SSA/DJK/Lab-15-Cloud/ExploringMicrosoft-s-Azure-Kubernetes-Service-AKS.md

 bash-5.0#
 ```

 We will find ourselves running in a Bash shell inside the container.

+# Azure CLI or Docker Image

 Let's first check the version of the CLI:

 ```
-bash-5.0# az --version
+az --version
 ```
 This should result in an output similar to this (shortened):